Yatin-kabadwal/Weather/README.md

 ## Overview

 The Weather Application provides real-time weather updates for locations worldwide.
 Built using Kotlin and Android Studio, it features a user-friendly interface with visually appealing design elements.
-The app leverages the MVVM architecture to ensure a clean, maintainable, and scalable codebase.
+The app ensure a clean, maintainable, and scalable codebase.

 ## Features